Cyrus-Hao/PriMo/README.md

 PriMo also supports Prompt Depth Anything for mobile captures with rough sensor depth, such as ARKit or Stray Scanner depth maps.

+In the current project, the PromptDA integration is intended for **Stray Scanner's exported ARKit depth maps**.
+The expected setup is:

+- RGB images in `local/example/images`
+- aligned ARKit depth prompt maps in a directory such as `.../depth`
+- one prompt depth file per RGB frame, typically stored as `.png`

 Configure `configs/defaults/promptda.yaml` with:

 ```yaml